 Please be advised that the following programs are EXCLUDED from the pending process.

-If you only receive the above programs, you must contact the Cashier’s Office to pay your tuition and fees.
+If you only receive the above programs, you must contact the Student Financial Services Office to pay your tuition and fees.

-If your award does not cover all of your tuition and fees, you must pay the amounts owed by the end of drop/add.
+If your award does not cover all of your tuition and fees, you must pay the amounts owed by the end of add/drop.

 Tuition and fees remain in a pending status approximately 5 weeks into the term.
 If your balance has not been paid in full by that time, whether paid directly by you or by your financial aid, you may be subject to a $100 late fee.
 If your aid has not paid by week 4 of the term, you may pay the balance in full to avoid the fee.
 Your aid will continue to process and will pay once all requirements have been satisfied and all awards received by the University.